vlcodeignore

 Create a

-folder, or the top level folder you opened in VS Code), create a new file named.vlcodeignore
+.vlcodeignorefile: In the root directory of your workspace (the same level as your.vscodefolder, or the top level folder you opened in VS Code), create a new file named.vlcodeignore. -

 Define ignore patterns: Open the

-file and specify the patterns for files and directories you want VLCode to ignore.
-The syntax is the same as.gitignore
+.vlcodeignorefile and specify the patterns for files and directories you want VLCode to ignore.
+The syntax is the same as.gitignore:-

 Each line in the file represents a pattern.